junxit/us-congress-bills-117/metadata.md

 - 2021-12-08 — Placed on the Union Calendar, Calendar No. 151.
 - 2021-12-08 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-210.
 - 2021-12-08 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-210.
+- 2021-12-09 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.